 If these end up being the heroes of the film, then we’re in pretty sorry shape for saviors here on planet Earth.
 I really wish Asia would stop entrusting the fate of our planet and the competent operation of the world’s giant robots to kids like these.
 Surely there must be some grizzled veteran out there who would be better suited for such tasks, leaving the children free to spend their time instructing the military on the proper handling of various Gamera-related monsters.
 I mean, I may have really disliked Godzilla: Final Wars, but at least they had the good sense to let their super weapon be piloted by a big, grumpy dude decked out in Joseph Stalin’s old hand-me-downs.

 When the group learns that there might be Communist agents prowling about the lake, they seem mildly distressed, but not so distressed that they cancel their camping trip just because a lot of guys with machine guns are wandering around.
-And so, after some “hilarious” hijinks involving a skinny nerdy kid and a fat nerdy kids (all these kids are pretty nerdy) they all pile in for a well-earned night’s sleep, during which they’ll have plenty of time to ponder the benefits of bringing more than one tent with them next time they all go camping in the field next to the ugly lake.
+And so, after some “hilarious” hijinks, they all pile in for a well-earned night’s sleep, during which they’ll have plenty of time to ponder the benefits of bringing more than one tent with them next time they all go camping in the field next to the ugly lake.

 Or, they’d have time to contemplate that if it wasn’t for the fact that a space helicopter crashes in the lake.
 When they hear the ruckus, the kids and their teacher emerge, and suddenly, they are all cartoons!
 They have a vague but fair resemblance to the live-action actors, except that the teacher is a totally different person, and one of the fat kids is now a hulking, muscular he-man.
 The space helicopter — and that’s what it is, a helicopter that flies through space — contains two green-skinned humanoid aliens who explain that they have come to the earth to help fight against the evil President, who even now consorts with the North Koreans to take over the planet.
 And for some reason, they decide to enlist the aid of this completely random bunch of dopes to help them out.